GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 Especially in robotics, modeling moving humans and agents is an essential requirement.
 Historical techniques such as the #acr("ISM") solely account for a given static layout of the sources and sensors.
 The result of the #acr("ISM") process is a set of #acr("RIR") filters, one for each microphone-source pair.
-The resulting listened signal is computed by convolving the source's input signals with those filters.
+The resulting signal is computed by convolving the source's input signals with those filters.
-However, the filters must be recomputed as soon as a source or microphone moves.
+However, the filters must be recomputed whenever a source or microphone moves.
 Chen et al. @chen_soundspaces_2020 pre-compute the #acr("RIR") filters for each attainable configuration of their simulated environment.
 This upfront computation moves the substantial simulation effort from training to a prior pre-processing step.
-#todo limitation has been explored in the literature in various ways.

-#draft[
-  - Acoustic Simulation in Dynamic Environments for Robot Audition @zhang_acoustic_2019
-  - Also, Gpu-RIR @diaz-guerra_gpurir_2021 have hacked a way to simulate on trajectories ]
+Specific works have focused on improving existing simulators by supporting more and more dynamic scenarios.
+Diaz-Guerra et al. @diaz-guerra_gpurir_2021 leverage the performance of their #acr("ISM") #acr("GPU") implementation to pre-compute the #acr("RIR") of every position in the trajectory.
+The simulated signal is obtained by filtering the source recordings with the filters using the overlap-add method.
+In @zhang_acoustic_2019, Zang et al. propose a method to simulate dynamic acoustic environments where both the sources and microphones can move.
+Similarly to @diaz-guerra_gpurir_2021, their approach also relies on the discretization of the trajectory.
+Cao et al.'s #acr("BST") algorithm @cao_event-independent_2020 can model dynamic environments in real time and leverage caching schemes to speed up computations.
+The efficient and accurate simulation of complex environments where multiple sources and microphones interact dynamically remains an active research area.